We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 }

-Well, these two lines seem similar:
+Well, these two lines seem similar enough:

 list->first = entry->next;